On the K-theory of $\mathbb{Z}$-categories: The ring and the -linear category

 \begin{cor} Let $\cC$ be a $\Z$-linear category. \begin{enumerate} \item If $p: M \rightarrow N$ is an epimorphism in $\operatorname{Mod}$-$\cA(\cC)$ then $p_{\cC}:M_{\cC} \rightarrow N_{\cC}$ is an epimorphism in $\operatorname{Fun}(\cC^{op}, \operatorname{Ab})$. \item If $\pi: M \rightarrow N$ is an epimorphism in $\operatorname{Fun}(\cC^{op}, \operatorname{Ab})$ then $\cS(\pi) : \cS(M) \rightarrow \cS(N)$ is an epimorphism in $\operatorname{Mod}$-$\cA(\cC)$. \item $(M \oplus N)_{\cC} = M_{\cC}\oplus N_{\cC}$ in $\operatorname{Fun}(\cC^{op}, \operatorname{Ab})$. \item $\cS(M \oplus N) = \cS(M) \oplus \cS(N)$ in $\operatorname{Mod}$-$\cA(\cC)$. \end{enumerate} \end{cor}

 Let $A$ be a ring with local units.
 From \cite{wis} we recall that an $A$-module is {\it quasi-free} if it is isomorphic to a direct sum of modules of the form $e\cdot A$ with $e^{2}=e$, $e\in A$.
-Quasi-free modules over a ring with local units plays the same role as free modules over a ring with unit.
+Quasi-free modules over a ring with local units play the same role as free modules over a ring with unity.
 Also recall that $M$ is a finitely generated module if and only if it is an image of a finitely generated quasi-free module.
 A finitely generated module $M$ is projective if and only if it is a direct summand of a finitely generated quasi-free modules.
 In this paper we work with $A=\cA(\cC)$ and we say that $M$ is a quasi-free right $\cA(\cC)$-module if it is isomorphic to a finite sum of modules $\id_{a}\cdot \cA(\cC)$.

-\begin{lem} Let $\cC$ be a $\Z$-linear category. \begin{enumerate} \item If $F$ is a free finitely generated module in $\operatorname{Fun}(\cC^{op}, \operatorname{Ab})$ then $S(F)$ is a quasi-free finitely generated $\cA(\cC)$-module. \item If $P$ is a projective finitely generated module then $S(P)$ is projective and finitely generated. \item If $M$ is a quasi-free finitely generated $\cA(\cC)$-module then $M_{\cC}$ is a finitely generated free module. \item If $P$ is a projective finitely generated $\cA(\cC)$-module then $P_{\cC}$ is projective and finitely generated module. \end{enumerate} \end{lem} \begin{proof} \begin{enumerate} \item Consider $I$ a finite subset of object in $\cC$ such that $F= \bigoplus_{b\in I }\hom_{\cC}(-,b)$, then
+\begin{lem} Let $\cC$ be a $\Z$-linear category. \begin{enumerate} \item If $F$ is a free finitely generated right $\cC$-module, then $S(F)$ is a quasi-free finitely generated right $\cA(\cC)$-module. \item If $P$ is a projective finitely generated right $\cC$-module, then $S(P)$ is projective and finitely generated right $\cA(\cC)$-module. \item If $M$ is a quasi-free finitely generated right $\cA(\cC)$-module then $M_{\cC}$ is a finitely generated free right $\cC$ module. \item If $P$ is a projective finitely generated right $\cA(\cC)$-module then $P_{\cC}$ is projective and finitely generated right $\cC$-module. \end{enumerate} \end{lem} \begin{proof} \begin{enumerate} \item Let $I$ be a finite subset of objects in $\cC$ such that $F = \bigoplus_{b\in I }\hom_{\cC}(-,b)$.
+Then we have